-Figure 15 demonstrates the data of Case V, including those from real measurements and RAMMS (Christen et al., 2010) as well as from our MPM modeling.
+Fig. 15 demonstrates the data of Case V, including that from real measurement and RAMMS simulation (Christen et al., 2010) as well as our MPM modeling.
 The front velocity from the field was calculated from timed photographs.
-The drysnow avalanche in Case V was artificially triggered, and the development of the powder part was reported (Christen et al., 2010).
-To be consistent, the adopted properties for the dry snow in cases I and III are used for Case V. As shown in Fig. 15, both the RAMMS and MPM results show reasonable consistency with the real-measurement data.
-The calculated final front positions from RAMMS and the MPM are similar, while the maximum front velocity is underestimated and overestimated by RAMMS and the MPM, respectively.
-As discussed in Case IV, the MPM modeling does not take entrainment into account, which might be the reason for the overestimated front velocity.
+The dry snow avalanche in Case V was artificially triggered, and the development of powder part was reported (Christen et al., 2010).
+To be consistent, the adopted properties for the dry snow in Cases I and III are used for Case V. As shown in Fig. 15, both the RAMMS and MPM results show reasonable consistency with the real-measurement data.
+The calculated final front positions from RAMMS and MPM are similar, whilst the maximum front velocity is underestimated and overestimated by RAMMS and MPM, respectively.
+As discussed in Case IV, the MPM modeling does not take entrainment into account, which might be the reason of the overestimated front velocity.